 The co-founder and CEO of Mana Artisan Botanics, Steve Sakala, has been a voice for sustainability, regenerative agriculture and medical cannabis for more than two decades.
 He was educated about the numerous benefits of the cannabis plant at a young age and quickly became passionate about its thousands of uses.
 He holds the view that it is an indispensable resource for food, fiber and medicine, as well as reducing our impact on the planet.

 At just 18, Steve worked with Jack Herer in California on the first medical cannabis initiative in 1992, and then again on Proposition 215, which passed and became the Compassionate Use Act of 1996.
 Shortly thereafter, Steve obtained his first medical grow permit and began his in-depth journey on learning about this versatile plant.
-Over the last seven years he’s been focused on CBD-rich (cannabidiol) strains with their diverse and potent health benefits.
+Over the last eight years he’s been focused on CBD-rich (cannabidiol) strains with their diverse and potent health benefits.
 In addition to being a dedicated proponent of medical cannabis and hemp, Steve is a leader in the sustainability movement, building models, working in the legislature and advocating as the president of the local Hawaii farmer’s union.

 He spent four years in West Africa after college, experiencing how agriculture is the foundation of culture.
 He came to realize that to drive the kind of positive change he wanted to see in the world, he needed to focus his energy on the land.
 After many years working with cannabis and on other sustainability projects, he eventually bought a farm in Hawaii with others who shared in his desire to build wholistic living models.